survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 # Analyzing Build Statistics

 Analyzing build statistics is a good step towards understanding webpack better.
-We can get statistics from it easily, and we can visualize the statistics using a tool to show us the composition of our bundles.
+Visualizing them helps you to understand the composition of your bundles.

 ## Configuring Webpack

-To get suitable output, we’ll need to do a couple of tweaks to our configuration.
-We’ll need to enable two flags:
+To get suitable output, you will need to do a couple of tweaks to our configuration.
+Most importantly, you have to enable two flags:

 * `--profile` to capture timing-related information.
+This is optional, but good to set.
-* `--json` to make webpack output those statistics we want.
+* `--json` to make webpack output statistics.

-Here’s the line of code we need to pipe the output to a file:
+Here’s the line of code you need to pipe the output to a file:

 **package.json**